 On August 20, 2018, the Company purchased all the worldwide rights of Naltrexone Implants formula(s) with exception of New Zealand and Australia from Trinity Compound Solutions, Inc for \$10,000 and 20,000 shares of its common stock for an aggregate purchase price of \$236,000.
-The Company started to amortize the intellectual property corresponding to the launch of the UnCraveRxTM Weight Loss Management Program in October 2019, and recorded \$47,160 and \$11,990 of amortization expense during the year ended December 31, 2020 and 2019, respectively.
+The Company started to amortize the intellectual property corresponding to the launch of the UnCraveRxTM Weight Loss Management Program in October 2019.
 Amortization is computed on straight-line method based on estimated useful lives of 5 years.
-During the three months ended March 31, 2021 and 2020, the Company recorded amortization expense of the intellectual property of \$13,795 and \$11,790 respectively.
-As of March 31, 2021, the accumulated amortization of the intellectual property was \$70,940.
+During the three and nine months ended September 30, 2021, the Company recorded amortization expense of \$11,790 and \$35,370.
+As of September 30, 2021, the accumulated amortization of the intellectual property was \$94,520.